Rent safe and private dog parks hosted by locals

 Carefully time when you go to certain locations

 Along with using available tools to get space and keep your dog safe, it’s a good idea to visit new environments at less-busy times.
-Your reactive dog absolutely needs exposure to the world around them — but they need slow, supported exposure that doesn’t make them feel overwhelmed.
+Your reactive dog absolutely needs exposure to the world around them—but that exposure needs to be through slow, supported experiences that don't make them feel overwhelmed.

 Consider walking early in the morning or visiting public squares at off times.
 And when you go somewhere…